gitmetheberk/ScheduleSourceAssistant/README.md

 5. Click "Extensions"
 6. In the top right, click "Developer Mode"
 7. Click "Load unpacked"
-8. Open the folder containing the extension and then select the <b>src</b> folder
+8. Open the main folder containing the extension and then select the '<b>src</b>' folder
+     * If you get an error saying the manifest could not be loaded, make sure you're selecting the '<b>src</b>' folder and try again
 9. The extension should now be showing up in your browser
 10. If you can't see the extension, you may have to click on the small puzzle piece to show all extensions